diemastermonkey/uh-recon/README.md

 It will also create "...dirs.txt" and "...txt.log" files, useful for debugging/etc.

 ## Components
-This is (will continue to be) a very Unix-philosophy approach: Small, simple tools that mostly do one thing, connected to each other as needed.
-Some tools are so simple they might not truly warrant a script, but this model minimizes overhead for quick expansion later.
+These follow a very Unix-philosophy approach: Small, simple tools that mostly do one thing, stitched as needed.
+Some are so simple they might not truly warrant a script, but this model minimizes overhead for quick expansion later.

 Most support both input files and pipes.
 More are in the works.